ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 - Sum-of-Permutations: The XOR of two independently keyed AES-128 permutations provides security beyond the birthday bound {{SUM-OF-PRPS}}, supporting more than 2^78 distinct IP addresses per key {{REVISITING-SUM}}.
 This construction ensures that even with billions of encrypted addresses, security remains robust.

-- Prefix-Based Context Isolation: Each bit position uses a unique cryptographic context derived from all preceding bits, ensuring that the encryption of each bit depends on the entire prefix history.
-This prevents related-key attacks and ensures cryptographic isolation between different prefixes.
+- Prefix-Based Context Isolation: Each bit depends on the entire prefix history.

 Note: Prefix-preserving encryption intentionally reveals network structure to enable analytics.
 Organizations requiring complete address obfuscation should use non-prefix-preserving modes.